Haivision/srt/docs/API-functions.md

    * `SRT_EPOLL_IN`: report readiness for reading or incoming connection on a listener socket
    * `SRT_EPOLL_OUT`: report readiness for writing or a successful connection
    * `SRT_EPOLL_ERR`: report errors on the socket
+   * `SRT_EPOLL_UPDATE`: group-listening socket gets a new connection established
    * `SRT_EPOLL_ET`: the event will be edge-triggered

-The readiness states reported in by default are **level-triggered**.
-If `SRT_EPOLL_ET` flag is specified, the reported states are **edge-triggered**.
+All flags except `SRT_EPOLL_ET` are event type flags (important for functions that expect only event types and not other flags).

+The `SRT_EPOLL_IN`, `SRT_EPOLL_OUT` and `SRT_EPOLL_ERR` events are by
+default **level-triggered**.
+With `SRT_EPOLL_ET` flag they become **edge-triggered**.
+The `SRT_EPOLL_UPDATE` flag is always edge-triggered and it designates a special event that happens only for a listening socket that is set the `SRTO_GROUPCONNECT` flag.
+This event is predicted for internal use only and it is set ready for group connections in case when a new link has been established for the group that is already connected (that is, has at least one connection established).

 Note that at this time the edge-triggered mode is supported only for SRT sockets, not for system sockets.

-In the **edge-triggered** mode the function will only return socket states that have changed since the last call.
+In the **edge-triggered** mode the function will only return socket states that have changed since the last call of the waiting function.
 All events reported in particular call of the waiting function will be cleared in the internal flags and will not be reported until the internal signaling logic clears this state and raises it again.

 In the **level-triggered** mode the function will always return the readiness state as long as it lasts, until the internal signaling logic clear it.